 By comparing the first unit cost card (i.e., when manufacturing overhead is applied based on just one variable: direct labor hours) and the second unit cost card (i.e., when manufacturing overhead is applied based on several important activities), we can see that the unit product cost for each product is generally similar.
 However, the activity-based approach is the more precise and common way that companies will allocate their manufacturing overhead costs.

 In contrast, for the luxury product, manufacturing overhead costs based on labor hours were too high compared to the activity-based approach.
 When considering all relevant activities, overhead costs in manufacturing each product are actually less than that estimated by labor hours only.

 Therefore, even though labor hours or machine hours may be a good starting point for companies to get a general idea of potential overhead costs, they can use activity-based costing as an alternative if they are looking to get a more exact assessment of overhead.

 Thank you for reading the CFI guide to activity-based costing.
-To learn more about costing and accounting, see the following resources:
+To learn more about costing and accounting, see the following CFI resources: